jzwood/ledgerdemain/spec.md

 TODO
 - spells
   - compass
+      - reveals an arrow towards grandchildren for 2 seconds
   - fireball
       - needs buff. maybe it does not disappear on impact but just goes off the screen. will need to play with that to make sure it doesn't infinite hit enemies it's passing over.
       - I like it going off the screen. maybe enemies have a damage cooldown so that they can't take damage for 1 second after getting hit (or something).